status-im/specs/status-whisper-mailserver-spec.md

 ### Archiving messages

-A node which wants to provide a mailserver capability MUST store envelopes incoming in messages packets identify by a code `0x01`.
+A node which wants to provide mailserver functionality MUST store envelopes from incoming messages packets (Whisper packet-code `0x01`).
 The envelopes can be stored in an arbitrary format, however, they MUST be serialized and deserialized to Whisper envelope format.

-A mailserver SHOULD store envelopes for all topics to be useful by any peer, however, when for personal use case it MAY store only subset of topics.
+A mailserver SHOULD store envelopes for all topics to be generally useful for any peer, however, for specific use cases it MAY store envelopes for a subset of topics.

 ### Requesting messages

-In order to request historic messages, a node MUST send a packet P2P Request (`0x7e`) to its peer providing mailserver capability.
+In order to request historic messages, a node MUST send a packet P2P Request (`0x7e`) to its peer providing mailserver functionality.
 This packet requires one argument which MUST be a Whisper envelope.

 In the Whisper envelope's payload section, there MUST be RLP-encoded information about the details of the request: